douglalonde/benchsci-ci-cd-stack-demo/README.md

     terraform plan
     # Apply the plan to create the AWS resources
     terraform apply

-    ```
+4. Create the project on [CircleCI](https://circleci.com) (creating an account if necessary), and link it to this repository.
-4. Run `terraform destroy` to destroy most of the created AWS resources but in case of lingering undeleted resources, check the [AWS Management Console](https://console.aws.amazon.com/) to see if there are any remaining undeleted resources.
+5. FYI: Run `terraform destroy` to destroy most of the created AWS resources but in case of lingering undeleted resources, check the [AWS Management Console](https://console.aws.amazon.com/) to see if there are any remaining undeleted resources.
 In particular, please check the ECS, CloudFormation and VPC pages.

 ### Configure environment variables on CircleCI
 The following [environment variables](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project) must be set for the project on CircleCI via the project settings page, before the project can be built successfully.